Toe, great, amputation of

 A 10% rating requires: Without metatarsal involvement.
 A 30% rating requires: With removal of metatarsal head.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Toe, great, amputation of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Toe, great, amputation of qualify for TDIU?

-What evidence do I need to establish service connection for Toe, great, amputation of?
+What evidence supports a higher rating for Toe, great, amputation of?

-What is the C&P exam like for Toe, great, amputation of?
+What happens at the C&P exam for Toe, great, amputation of?

 Get a Personalized Rating Analysis